praveenece431/documents/kubernetes-setup-in-RHEL.md

 ```bash
 kubeadm init --pod-network-cidr=10.244.0.0/16
 ```
-#### Step 11 - Copy the kubeadmn join command that is in the output.
-We will need this later.

-#### Step 12 - Copy and paste this as a regular user.
+#### Step 11 - Copy and paste this as a regular user.
 Not with the root user.
 ```bash
 mkdir -p $HOME/.kube
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config